False Negative Pregnancy Test: How to Identify the Hook Effect

 A home pregnancy test measures amount of hCG in your urine.
 This type of a test is a sandwich enzyme immunoassay.
 It sounds complicated, and the chemistry of it is, but if you’ve made a peanut butter and jelly sandwich before, then you’ll understand how this test works.

-Why can I get a false negative after a positive pregnancy test result?
+Why can I get a positive pregnancy test then negative?

 Just as you can have other variations of peanut butter and jelly sandwiches besides the one with classic grape jelly—say, with strawberry jam—there are also variations of hCG.
 Why does this matter?
 The relative amounts of these different variations change over the course of pregnancy, and this messes with the antibodies in your pregnancy test.